Your phone rings or you get a text notification interrupting you. You rush to answer and – it is a telemarketer!

 Tired of these interruptions?
 Sign up on the Wisconsin Do Not Call Registry.
 It is a free service available to residential landline and mobile telephone customers in Wisconsin.

 Getting on the Do Not Call Registry

 Register your home and mobile residential numbers on the Wisconsin Do Not Call Registry at no cost by visiting

 You must call from the phone number you wish to register.
 Business numbers may not be registered.

 While the program reduces unwanted telemarketing calls and text messages, it does not entirely eliminate them.

-Telemarketers are responsible for obtaining the Wisconsin Do Not Call Registry and refraining from calling or texting those numbers.
-Violators can be fined.
+Telemarketers are responsible for obtaining the Wisconsin Do Not Call Registry and refraining from calling or texting those numbers under Wis.
+Adm.
+Code s.
+ATCP 127.82.
 To report illegal calls or text messages, contact the Bureau of Consumer Protection.